"Metrics!" says the CFO.

 If you can't say precisely what a number is pointing to, it's a bad number.

-Dangerous Fallacy in GDP Measures --
+Dangerous Fallacy in GDP Measures --read the full post by clicking the title.

 Seeking Alpha